 Our Day of Play, which was on the Friday before vacation, April 13, was a blast!
 Your children made blanket forts, played with cars and race tracks, many of the kids worked together to create a store, some children wrote books … There were so many creative and exciting things happening in Room 4 on that day.
 It is an excellent reminder of the importance of creative play for children because of the development of collaboration skills, learning to compromise, and problem-solving, just to name a few.

-Below is some of what we have worked on this past week and questions you may ask your child.
+Below is some of what we have worked on lately and questions you may ask your child.

-We have added the following words to our Trick Word Wall; have, said, from.
+We added the following new trick words to our board: how, now, and down.